- Department of Physics

 - medical-radiation physics.

-Although most of the teaching and research facilities are located in the Ernest Rutherford Physics Building, the Department has space and research facilities in the Wong Materials Science Centre, adjacent to the Rutherford Building on McGill's lower campus.
-Our groups also conduct research at laboratories around the world including Argonne, CERN, FermiLab, SLAC, TRIUMF, and KEK.
+Although most of the teaching and research facilities are located in the Ernest Rutherford Physics Building, the Department has space and research facilities in the Wong Materials Science Centre, adjacent to the Rutherford Building.
+Our groups also conduct research at the McGill University Health Centre (MUHC), Jewish General Hospital, the Montreal Neurological Institute (MNI) and laboratories around the world, including Argonne, CERN, FermiLab, SLAC, TRIUMF, and KEK.

 Departmental researchers enjoy technical support in the areas of engineering, electronics, and precision machining.
 The Department maintains an excellent conventional machine shop as well as the McGill Nanotools-Microfab facility.
 Most of the scientific computing is done with an extensive in-house network of powerful workstations and several Beowulf clusters.